forestryio/forestry.io/hugo/content/docs/welcome/tour.md

 Forestry has many more features for content editors:

 - Create great content with the powerful [Markdown Editor](/docs/editing/markdown-editor) and with [Data Files](/docs/editing/data-files)
-- Manage your site's media with the [Media Library](/docs/editing/media-library)
+- Learn more about the [Media Library](/docs/editing/media-library)
-- Create and manage [menus](/docs/editing/menus) for navigation and site links
+- Learn how to create [menus](/docs/editing/menus) for navigation and site links
 - Add structured metadata with [Front Matter](/docs/editing/front-matter)
 - Access the CMS from your own domain with the [Remote Admin](/docs/editing/remote-admin)